rjstone/cmano-lua-helpers/README.md

 "guide" so we can try to keep this as clean looking as possible.

-**If you don't want to deal with github...** Just go to https://gist.github.com/ then paste your code snippet there and message me somehow (discord, etc) and I'll add it (possibly after editing it to match style).
+**If you don't want to deal with github...** Just go to https://gist.github.com/ then paste your code snippet there and message me somehow (discord, etc), or use some other way of sneding me your code and I'll add it (possibly after editing it to match style).

 ### Indenting

 * Indents are 4 spaces (per level)
 * Use "soft" tabs (indents of four space characters) not "hard" tabs (tab characters).
 In other words, convert all tab characters to spaces when you save.
 Various text editors will help you manage your tabs as spaces like this.

 ### Line Spacing